What we are reading this week (beginning Friday, November 4, 2022):

-It’s never wrong to ask God for wisdom This is something he seems quite pleased to give out without pushback (1.5): “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”
-I reference this verse as much as any verse when I pray.
+It’s never wrong to ask God for wisdom.
+As a matter of fact, this is something he seems quite pleased to give out without pushback (1.5): “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”
+I have referenced this verse many times in my own personal prayer.

 Great line in 1.20: “…human anger does not produce the righteousness that God desires.”
 These are very good words to take to heart.

 In 1.22-27, we find a direct parallel to Matthew chapter seven, the end of the Sermon on the Mount, including the parable of the wise and foolish builders.
 There is a lot of correlation between this book and the Sermon.
 The Bible rarely speaks of “religion” per se, but James does in 1.26-27.

 After a primer on favoritism, chapter two moves to the iconic clash between faith and works.

 “Speak and act as those who are going to be judged by the law that gives freedom” (2.11).
 If we try to live according to the law that only gives out justice, we’re all in trouble.
 Even the Old Testament calls us to faith, not works.
 Abraham’s example is given several times in the New Testament, including here in 2.21-23.

 And even though we are saved by faith, something should look different on this planet because of our faith.
 I like to say, “Faith leaves footprints.”
 If there are no footprints (works), then the faith is dead.
 It will always leave a residue.
 Anything else without the residue is something, but not faith (2.17, 22).